 - 9.3.5.1 Officers should order goods and services that are required through an arrangement illustrated in Rule 9.3.3.2.
 If however the Trust or the consortium providing them do not have the goods or services or resources available to meet the reasonable needs of the service then an alternative supply may be sourced.
 In all circumstances a written purchase order is required.
-If no purchase order has been issued, no payment will be made to a supplier. - 9.3.5.2 It is good practice (for all but small value and routine purchases) to open the requirement up to competition.

-9.3.5.3 Contracts £1 to £5.000
+If no purchase order has been issued, no payment will be made to a supplier. - 9.3.5.2 It is good practice (for all but small value and routine purchases) to open the requirement up to competition. - 9.3.5.3 Contracts £1 to £25,000

-Procurement of goods and services estimated to be for amounts up to £5,000 shall be by single source direct award.
-There is no mandatory procurement involvement, but officers should take account of the rules on aggregated spend.
+Procurement of goods and services estimated to be for amounts up to $\pounds 25,000$ shall be awarded based on by a single source direct award, or by competition where appropriate.
+There is an mandatory requirement for the involvement of procurement, involvement, but officers should take account of the rules on aggregated spend.
 Between £5,000 and £25,000 officers must seek a minimum of 3 informal quotes.

-9.3.5.4 Contracts £5,000 to £25,000
+9.3.5.4 Contracts £5,000 to £25,000 and Over

-Procurement of goods and services estimated to be for amounts up to £25,000 shall be by three informal quotes.
+Procurement of goods and services estimated to be for amounts overup to £25,000 shall be by three informal quotes.
 Evidence of the quotes process must be included on the requisition document.
 There is no mandatory procurement involvement, but officers should take account of the rules on aggregated spend.

-9.3.5.4 Contracts £25,000 to EU Threshold

-- i) Procurement of goods and services estimated to be for amounts in the range £25,000 to EU Threshold shall be by formal, advertised call for competition, unless an arrangement under 9.3.3.2 has already been established.
+- 9.3.5.4 Contracts £25,000 to EU Threshold - i) Procurement of goods and services estimated to be for amounts in the range £25,000 to EU Threshold shall be by formal, advertised call for competition, unless an arrangement under 9.3.3.2 has already been established.
 The Procurement Team should be involved in such projects, ideally from an early stage.
 They will offer advice on the appropriate procurement route and the necessary documentation required.
 The choice of procurement route and documentation will be based on the value, complexity, risk and urgency of the project; - ii) In cases where works are covered by Constructionline, this list may be used provided that at least three written quotations are obtained (and more where, in the opinion of the Authorised Officer, there is a reasonable level of competition or variety of solutions).
 The use of Constructionline must be structured in order to ensure open and fair competition with an appropriate rotation of suppliers from the list.

-9.3.5.6 Contracts EU Threshold and above
+9.3.5.56 Contracts EU Threshold and above